The Mirage (Ruff novel): Setting

 The Mirage is set in an alternate history version of the year 2009.
-Much of the back story is revealed in excerpts from the Library of Alexandria, this world's version of Wikipedia that is funded by Muammar Gaddafi.
-A politically-united Arabia (analogous to the real-life Arab League) declared independence from the Ottoman Empire at the end of the 19th century and established itself as the United Arab States.
+Much of the back story is revealed in excerpts from the Library of Alexandria, this world's version of Wikipedia, funded by Muammar Gaddafi.
+A politically united Arabia (analogous to the real-life Arab League) declared independence from the Ottoman Empire at the end of the 19th century and established itself as the United Arab States.
 Throughout the 20th century, Arabia grew to occupy most of the Middle East and North Africa and northern East Africa.
 Arabia intervened decisively in World War II on the Allied side, culminating in Adolf Hitler's beheading at Nuremberg in 1946.

 Afterwards, in 1948, the United Arab States partitioned Germany into two states: a Jewish state and a Christian state.
 The Jewish state became known as Israel, and its capital is Berlin.
 This partition established religious districts in Jerusalem, and allowed for citizens of Israel to come to the city with a special visa.
 After the 1967 "Six-Day War," Israel occupies most of Bavaria, Swabia, and the West Bank of the Middle Rhine.
-The UAS and Israel are close allies in the War on Terror.
+The UAS and Israel are close allies in the war on terror.
 Israel does not have a good relationship with many of its European neighbors, with British Prime Minister David Irving calling for Israel's destruction.

 North America, meanwhile, is divided among several feuding third-world nations.
 The largest, the Christian States of America (CSA), comprises 17 states along the East Coast and is under the dictatorial rule of an aging Lyndon B. Johnson.
 In 1990, the Kingdom of Mississippi is annexed, becoming the 18th state.
 The Evangelical Republic of Texas includes Texas, Oklahoma, New Mexico, and the Mexican state of Coahuila and is allied with the United Arab States.
-A Rocky Mountains nation exists but is split up among small tribal factions.
+A nation known as the "Rocky Mountains Independent Territories" exists but is split up among small tribal factions, apparently stretching from Aspen to Oregon.
 The Pentecostal Gilead Heartland includes Ohio, Kentucky, Michigan, and Tennessee.
-A Mormon nation also exists although it is based in Missouri, rather than Utah.
-In 1990, an attempt by the CSA to annex the Kingdom of Louisiana, fueled by Lyndon Johnson's desire to claim Texas, resulted in the "Mexican Gulf War."
+A Mormon nation also exists, although based in Missouri rather than Utah.
+In 1990, an attempt by the CSA to annex the Kingdom of Louisiana, fueled by Lyndon Johnson's desire to claim Texas, resulted in the "Mexican Gulf War".
+Several events are stated to have taken place beforehand (a "Heartland War" between the CSA and a coalition of North American States which took place in the 1960's; an attempted 1958 military coup led by Richard Nixon against a Kennedy Administration; and a series of assassinations that followed against the aforementioned Kennedy family).